Split, Croatia: 15 Things to do in Split – travel guide

 • Explore at least one island in the area: Hvar, Brac, Vis, each of the nearby islands offers something a little different.
 But they all have beautiful beaches and charming towns in common.

-• Book accommodation well in advance: during high season, accommodation in Split fills up quickly, especially in popular areas such as the old town or near popular beaches.
+• Book accommodation well in advance: During high season, accommodation in Split fills up quickly, especially in popular areas such as the old town or near popular beaches.
 You can also secure a better price by booking in advance.

 • Try the local cuisine: Croatian cuisine is a blend of Mediterranean and Balkan flavours.
 Be sure to try local specialities such as peka, pasticada and black risotto, as well as fresh seafood and local wine.

-• Bring cash: while most businesses in Split accept credit cards, some smaller businesses and market vendors can only accept cash.
+• Bring cash: While most businesses in Split accept credit cards, some smaller businesses and market vendors can only accept cash.

 • Croatians are known for their hospitality and warmth.
 They are generally welcoming and friendly to guests and may even invite you into their homes for a meal or a drink (this is usually not the case in tourist areas and larger cities).